Get to know the people behind

 Gerald holds a Bachelors of Business Administration and a Masters of Business Administration from The University of Texas at Austin.

 Besides leading the family business, Gerald has extensive non-profit experience in the Jewish Community, the Greater Houston Community and the pipe distribution industry.
 Gerald has received numerous awards for his non-profit work including the...Read more

 Ravi Reddy founded Citistructure, a construction and real estate development firm in New York City in March of 2001 and has since completed over $250,000,000 of construction throughout New York and New Jersey.

-Reddy holds a B.S. in civil engineering from The University of Texas at Austin, an M.S. in Civil Engineering from NYU Polytechnic School of Engineering, and a Construction Management Certification from Columbia University.
+Reddy holds a B.S. in civil engineering from The University of Texas at Austin, an M.S. in Civil Engineering from NYU Polytechnic School of Engineering, and a Construction Management Certification from New York University.

 In addition to running Citistructure, Ravi is heavily involved in many non-profit organizations and philanthropic endeavors: He is a Managing Director of Privilege to Serve (P2Serve), which builds schools in 4th world nations; a board member of McCloud Cares, which serves underprivileged children in the NY/NJ area; an Ambassador for The Miracle...Read more

 Richard Jackson, also known as Fuzzy, calls Houston his home.
 His love of travel has taken him on medical missions to Peru, Guatemala, Mali and very poor areas of the United States such as Arkansas.